MeatMime/MeatMime/README.md

 Rp/NO rp: in the name... roleplay open or NOT open
  </details>
 i don't usually get triggered or anything like that. unless you randomly start talking about something violent or sexual without having me known first.. or you just randomly vent to me

+  also ask before adding me on disc and dojt ghost me after a day... please

 <details>
   <summary>stamps</summary>